 I often check the weather.com app before I pack for a trip to see the extended forecast and to find out things like what time sunset and sunrise are and the wind speeds the morning of my flight to see if it’s going to be bumpy or not.

 Rarely have I ever looked at the Air Quality Index in the bottom right-hand corner.
-But that changed this week as air quality levels where I live have been unhealthy and even worse in other destinations.
-For example, my eyes almost popped out when I read Portland’s AQI was 493 on Saturday (see screenshot from my Tweet or Facebook post).
-Unfortunately, times are changing; the climate crisis is getting worse and forest fires have steadily increased in their strength.
+But that changed a few years ago when air quality levels where I live have became unhealthy because of forest fires and even worse in other destinations.

-The EPA’s site cfpub.epa.gov/airnow isn’t very pleasing to the eye so I recommend checking out AirNow.gov, which I believe is the same data and also run by the government.
+The EPA’s site isn’t very pleasing to the eye so I recommend checking out AirNow.gov, which I believe is the same data and also run by the government.
 Keep in mind it just provides information for the USA.

 There are multiple websites and apps that offer air quality readings and that are not limited to just the USA but the whole world.
 The information doesn’t always seem to be the same so I asked my buddy and tech guru, Leo Laporte, which is the most accurate one and he said he uses PurpleAir.